 Step one: As the initiator, ensure that all relevant parties in your college/unit are aware of and support the collaboration being proposed with the international entity.

-Step five: Allow the team ample time to evaluate your agreement from a variety of perspectives.
+Step three: Allow the team ample time to evaluate your agreement from a variety of perspectives.
 Complex contracts may take extra time, particularly if they require outside advisory support.
-Global Operations/Navigate will return the contract with input or comments, if needed.
+Your unit's contract administrator will return the contract to you with input or comments, as needed.

-Step six: Negotiate with your collaborator to ensure both parties agree to terms.
-If there is a dispute and proposed terms are questioned, Global Operations/Navigate must evaluate the revisions.
+Step four: Negotiate with your collaborator to ensure both parties agree to terms.
+If there is a dispute and proposed terms are questioned.
 It is common for some back and forth at this stage of contracting.

-Step seven: Once both parties have agreed to terms, and Global Operations/Navigate has had an opportunity to review the final version, the document is ready to be signed.
+Step five: Once both parties have agreed to terms the document will be ready to be signed.

-Step eight: Have the documents signed.
-According to Cornell Transaction Policy 4.2, only certain employees have been granted transaction authority for the university’s international agreements, including university counsel, the provost, and the vice provost for international affairs.
+Step six: According to Cornell Transaction Policy 4.2, only certain employees have been granted transaction authority for the university’s international agreements, including university counsel, the provost, and the vice provost for international affairs.
 Additionally, delegation plans have been completed to extend this authority to deans of colleges/schools and authorized approvers for university-level units.
 Only these people may sign international agreements for your unit, college or school.
-Signatories sign the actual paper document.
+Special note:

 If your project is related to sponsored research, please contact the Office Sponsored Programs at email@example.com or (607) 255-5014.
 A grant and contract officer will help you navigate the paperwork to accept funds at Cornell.